Boeing 707: Engines

+The initial 145 ft 707-120 was powered by Pratt & Whitney JT3C turbojet engines.

 The JT3D-3B engines are readily identifiable by the large gray secondary-air inlet doors in the nose cowl.
 These doors are fully open (sucked in at the rear) during takeoff to provide additional air.
 The doors automatically close with increasing airspeed.

 The 707 was the first commercial jet aircraft to be fitted with clamshell-type thrust reversers.